Therapist Registration

 Statement of agreement:

 First, you agree that you are currently appropriately licensed in your state, country, or province for your profession, be that psychology, counseling, clinical work, psychiatry, or another area of mental health.
 We will accept people who have recently graduated and are providing services while still under supervision.
-We do not accept life coaches, spiritual healers, or other people who do not have an appropriate educational background and licensure status.
+We do not accept life coaches, spiritual healers, or other people who do not have appropriate education and licensure.

-Second, you agree to use current best practice while working with your clients.
-This means using evidence-based therapeutic practices which have proven efficacy and effectiveness for particular populations.
-This would preclude use of spiritual or supernatural techniques such as prayer, past life regression, New Age modalities, anything that calls upon supernatural elements, pseudoscientific therapies, or any other therapeutic method not based on scientific research and best practices.
+Second, you agree to use current best practices with clients.
+This means using evidence-based therapeutic practices with proven efficacy.
+This precludes use of spiritual or supernatural techniques such as prayer, past life regression, New Age modalities, anything that calls upon supernatural elements, pseudoscientific therapies, or any other therapeutic method not based on scientific research and best practices.

-As part of your application we ask about your theoretical orientation.
-When you tell us which kind of EBP you use, please also describe how you use it in therapy.
-We want to look at the “how” of your therapy rather of the “what” or “why” of your chosen therapy.
-For example, if you say that you use cognitive-behavioral therapy, please list which of the numerous techniques you use and what type of population you use them with, rather than just typing in "CBT."
+Part of your application includes theoretical orientation.
+When you tell us which EBP(s) you use, please describe how you use them in therapy.
+We want to see the “how” of your therapy more than the “what” or “why.”
+For example, if you say that you use cognitive-behavioral therapy, please list which of the numerous techniques you use and what type of population you use them with rather than just typing in "CBT."

 Third, you agree that you yourself are secular and non-theistic.
 While being a religious person certainly in no way means that one cannot provide quality, ethical therapy, the clients who use the Secular Therapy Project to connect with therapists are looking for people who are similar to them.